Okibaba/data-engineering-zoomcamp-project/README.md

 In this data engineering project, we set up a cloud based batch data pipeline to ingest, process and visualize S&P 500 data.
 Goal of analysis was to understand volume trend for the S&P500 from 2010 to present.
 One interesting use of this type of analysis is to understand market anomalies and shocks.
 During those shock periods (say a crash)the volume traded in the market tends to spike.
 Of course there are more rigorous analysis to answer this type of question but that's outside the scope of project.

-While the data isn't particularly large, my goal for this project was to build a scalable end to end data engineering & visualization pipeline.
-We expect the infrastructure to scale even for larger data set.
+While the data isn't particularly large, my goal for this project was to demonstrate building a scalable end to end data engineering & visualization pipeline thereby practicing & curating knowledge learnt from the data engineering zoomcamp program so far.
+Nevertheless, I expect the infrastructure to scale even for larger data set.

 ## Technologies used